-With a job in Germany, you enjoy many rights in your capacity as an employee: For instance, you are automatically medically insured as an employee, so there is no need to pay extra for health insurance.
+With a job in Germany, you enjoy many rights in your capacity as an employee: for instance, you are automatically medically insured as an employee, so there is no need to pay extra for health insurance.
 Your partner and children are included in the insurance.
 In the same way, you are covered in case of illness as your salary will continue to be paid even if you are unable to work for a while.

 A note about salaries: skilled IT workers in Germany can also expect to earn above-average starting salaries.
-There are often other benefits on top of salary, such as a fixed Christmas bonus, holiday pay or special bonuses.
+There are often other benefits on top of your salary, such as a fixed Christmas bonus, holiday pay or special bonuses.

 All work and no play?
 That is not the case in Germany.
 The business week usually runs from Monday to Friday and the average working time is 41 hours a week.
 Furthermore, every employee in Germany is entitled to at least 20 days of statutory paid holiday a year.
-This figure is considerably higher in most branches of the economy: A minimum of 28 days of paid holiday is not unusual, even for entrants.
+This figure is considerably higher in most sectors of the economy: a minimum of 28 days of paid holiday is not unusual, even for entrants.